The Shaman & His Daughter Series

-“You could ask them how they know,” I respond.
+I reply, “You could ask them how they know.”

-“Oh, okay,” I hear her whispering as if it’s important not to scare the Fairy People, “How do you know my special name?”
+“Oh, okay.”
+Then I hear her whispering as if it’s important not to scare the Fairy People, “How do you know my special name?”

 “You could ask them that too!”

 “One knows, all know!
 I like that!”
-I say excitedly.
+I say.

 She goes quiet for a long minute and I wonder what’s up, “You’re quiet over there.”

-She calls back, very seriously, “They were giving me flying instructions.”
+She calls back, distractedly, “They were giving me flying instructions.”

 “Awesome!
 Is it hard?”

-“The upside-down part looks fun,” she replies.
+“The upside-down part looks fun!” she says, psyched.
 I chuckle to myself.
 She continues, “They are all flying upside down to show me how to do it.
 Once in a while they bump into one of the bears or my drawings of dinosaurs and then giggle!
 I’m getting dizzy.”

 "Oh, okay,” I say.
-For some reason I turn my head upside down to feel what she is feeling.
+I turn my head upside down to feel what she’s feeling.
 Yup, you do get dizzy!

-“My room looks much different upside down, Daddy.”
+“My room looks much different upside down,” she tells me.

-My sweet daughter’s wisdom floors me and I sit very still for a moment, hardly breathing, so deeply grateful for this sudden insight: To see stuff differently!
+My sweet daughter’s wisdom floors me and I sit very still for a moment, hardly breathing, and so deeply grateful for this sudden insight: to see stuff differently!